IT3038C/IT3038C.github.io/docs/week-3.md

 ---

 Note: PowerShell Core does not use ISE.
-It is compatible with VS Code, however, I think ISE is still a powerful tool to understand, so let’s go ahead and launch it from our Classic PowerShell console
+It is compatible with VS Code, however, I think ISE is still a powerful tool to understand, so let's go ahead and launch it from our Classic PowerShell console

 ---

-In ISE, click the “Show Script Pane Top”
+In ISE, click the "Show Script Pane Top"

 ![Screenshot of Powershell ISE Show Script Pane Top button](/img/week-3/2-powershell-ise.png)